-Tender and tasty fresh corn for all your summer cookouts!
+Tender slow cooker corn on the cob is a simple recipe for tasty fresh corn for all your summer cookouts!
 This delicious Slow Cooker Corn on the Cob is topped with cilanto-lime butter!
+Keep your kitchen cool and enjoy this side dish for your next cookout.

 Slow Cooker Corn On The Cob Recipe